 NoR No. No. Condition AII 25 (f) The EMP shall be consistent with any ecological management measures to be undertaken in compliance with conditions of any regional resource consents granted for the Project.
 Advice Note: Depending on the potential effects of the Project, the regional consents for the Project may include the following monitoring and management plans: a.
 Stream and/or wetland restoration plans; b.
 Vegetation restoration plans; and c.
 Fauna management plans (eg avifauna, herpetofauna, bats).
 NoR 26.
 Tree Management Plan s 8, 9, 10, 13 (a) Prior to the Start of Construction for a Stage of Work, a Tree Management Plan shall be prepared.
 The objective of the Tree Management Plan is to avoid, remedy or mitigate effects of construction activities on trees identified in Schedule 3. (b) The Tree Management Plan shall: (i) confirm that the trees listed in Schedule 3 still exist; and (ii) demonstrate how the design and location of project works has avoided, remedied or mitigated any effects on any tree listed in Schedule 3.
 This may include: a.
 Any opportunities to relocate listed trees where practicable; b. planting to replace trees that require removal (with reference to the ULDMP planting design details in Condition 11); c. tree protection zones and tree protection measures such as protective fencing, ground protection and physical protection of roots, trunks and branches; and d. methods for work within the rootzone of trees that are to be retained in line with accepted arboricultural standards. (iii) demonstrate how the tree management measures (outlined in a. - d. above) are consistent with conditions of any resource consents granted for the project in relation to managing construction effects on trees.
 All 27.
-Network Utility Management Plan (NUMP) in relation to managing construction effects on trees.
+Network Utility Management Plan (NUMP) (a) A NUMP shall be prepared prior to the Start of Construction for a Stage of Work. (b) The objective of the NUMP is to set out a framework for protecting, relocating and working in proximity to existing network utilities.
+The NUMP shall include methods to: (i) Provide access for maintenance at all reasonable times, or emergency works at all times during construction activities; (ii) Protect and where necessary, relocate existing network utilities; (iii) Manage the effects of dust and any other material potentially resulting from construction activities and able to cause material damage, beyond normal wear and tear to overhead transmission lines in the Project area; (iv) Demonstrate compliance with relevant standards and Codes of Practice including, where relevant, the NZECP 34:2001 New Zealand Electrical Code of Practice for Electrical Safe Distances 2001; AS/NZS 4853:2012 Electrical hazards on Metallic Pipelines. (c) The NUMP shall be prepared in consultation with the relevant Network Utility Operator(s) who have existing assets that are directly affected by the Project. (d) The development of the NUMP shall consider opportunities to coordinate future work programmes with other Network Utility Operator(s) where practicable. (e) The NUMP shall describe how any comments from the Network Utility Operator in relation to its assets have been addressed. (f) Any comments received from the Network Utility Operator shall be considered when finalising the NUMP. (g) Any amendments to the NUMP related to the assets of a Network Utility Operator shall be prepared in consultation with that asset owner.
 All 28.
 Network Integration Management Plan (NIMP)